-Increased screening measures are currently in place at security checkpoints to identify traveller journeys, enforce protocols for travellers returning to the country and to ask additional questions related to personal health based on guidance from PHAC.
+Airlines have cancelled select flights due to decreased passenger volumes and are carrying out health checks for all travellers as directed by the Public Health Agency of Canada (PHAC).
+Symptomatic travellers are being denied boarding to protect public health.
+Increased screening measures are also currently in place at security checkpoints to identify traveller journeys, enforce protocols for those returning to the country and to ask additional questions related to personal health based on guidance from PHAC.

 Winnipeg Richardson International Airport is seeing flights land from across Canada and the United States at this time, with health and safety procedures in place to meet all required standards outlined by public health authorities and governing bodies.
 Flights between the U.S. and Winnipeg resumed on May 17, 2020 to support essential travel only, such as but not limited to healthcare sector professionals, critical infrastructure or industry workers and citizens or residents returning to the country.
 Upon arriving in Canada, travellers must undergo a health screening by a border services agent and may be additionally screened by a Public Health Agency of Canada representative.
 All travellers are required to follow the instructions they receive upon entering the country under the Quarantine Act.
 For more information, visit PHAC’s travel restrictions, exemptions and advice section.